pingcap/tispark/docs/insert_sql_userguide.md

 - MapType
 - StructType

 Spark SQL and TIDB have different conversion rules.
-We follow the rule when using DataSource API, but follow the rule of Spark SQL when using insert.
+We follow this [rule](https://github.com/pingcap/tispark/blob/master/docs/datasource_api_userguide.md#type-conversion-for-write) when using DataSource API, but follow the rule of Spark SQL when using insert.

 There is some CAST rules supported by Spark which must be explicit indicated.
 Like